chefsichter/fbra-telegram/README.md

 # Add a confirmation command to your bot.
 ...
 def important():
-    print("You wanted to run this function.")
+    telegram.send_msg("You wanted to run this function.")

 telegram.add_confirmation_command("important", important)
 ...